Montour continues to lead state in vaccination rates

 Montour County has a higher percentage of its population fully vaccinated in every age demographic than the state tracks, according to updated vaccination data released Friday by the state Department of Health.

 On Friday, state Health officials provided the latest vaccination statistics for all age demographics by county.
-More than 16 million vaccine doses have been administered in Pennsylvania, including 1.8 million booster shots.
-This week, boosters for older teens — 16 to 17 — were approved.
+More than 16.1 million vaccine doses have been administered in Pennsylvania, including 1.9 million booster shots.
+Last week, boosters for older teens — 16 to 17 — were approved.

 Statewide, 58.1 percent of all eligible Pennsylvanians are fully vaccinated as of Friday.
 Montour County ranks first statewide with 75.5 percent of its population fully vaccinated.
 The other Valley counties are all below the state level: 55.7 percent in Northumberland County, 47.5 in Union and 41.5.
 Thirty-nine of 67 counties have at least half of their population fully vaccinated.
 Snyder County is 60th out of 67 counties.